 Direct commission feasibility study

-Christian Cortesi, Lorenzo Giuliani, Christian Hönger, Matthias Kühn, Martin Künzler, Yin Li
+Christian Cortesi, Lorenzo Giuliani, Christian Hönger, Mathias Kühn, Martin Künzler, Yin Li